RMerl/asuswrt-merlin/README-merlin.txt

           used by OpenWRT)
    - NEW: Added postconf and custom config support for snmpd.conf
    - NEW: Added HID support to ARM kernel (AC56,AC68,AC87)
+   - FIXED: minidlna didn't support inotify-based updates due to Asus disabling threadsafe support in sqlite3.
+I suspect this might cause the TrendMicro DPI engine to lose some performance since it also uses sqlite (I assume that was the reason why Asus disabled it in the first place) (Asus bug)
    - FIXED: DNSFilter client list dropdown would sometime be empty.
    - FIXED: DNS queries run on the router were forwarded to upstream nameservers instead of dnsmasq